Rajasthan Royals: 2013 IPL season

 Rajasthan Royals qualified for the playoff stage by finishing third in the group stage, thus grabbing a spot in 2013 Champions League Twenty20.
 They won against Sunrisers Hyderabad in the eliminator but lost to Mumbai Indians in the second qualifier, which led to their exit from the tournament.
 Shane Watson was declared the Man of the Tournament.

 2013 spot-fixing case

 On 16 May 2013, three Rajasthan Royals players Sreesanth, Ankeet Chavan and Ajit Chandila were arrested from Mumbai by Delhi Police along with eleven bookies on charges of spot-fixing in the tournament.
 The fixing happened in the matches against Pune Warriors on 5 May, Kings XI Punjab on 9 May and Mumbai Indians on 15 May.
 Later, BCCI suspended the three players.

 2014 IPL season

 Rajasthan Royals retained five players – Sanju Samson, Ajinkya Rahane, Shane Watson, James Faulkner and Stuart Binny – for the seventh season of the IPL.
 James Faulkner scored 65 runs off the last 17 balls at a strike rate of 382.35 to win the match against RCB.
-Shane Watson led the side and Rahul Dravid played the role of a mentor.
+Shane Watson led the team and Rahul Dravid played the role of a mentor.